iamdaniele/Foundation/README.md

 What's inside
 =============

-For the moment there's just what you need to get started with windows and tabs.
-More to come.
+*    Views: open and create windows easily.
+Create a tab group and assign windows to it.
+Store windows in a central place so that will be accessible from the controllers.
+*    Storage: runtime storage, useful to store and share data and object among execution contexts.
+Can be used in conjunction with Ti.App.addEventListener to pass data other than JSON.

 What's coming
 =============

 *    Request: JSONP support that automatically does the JSON parsing for you, passing GET parameters as dictionary.
-*    Documentation build (for now, just inline doclets you can build yourself using jsdoc-toolkit).
+*    Documentation build (for now, just inline doclets you can build yourself using [jsdoc-toolkit](http://code.google.com/p/jsdoc-toolkit/)).

 License
 =======